SAFElab-TAMU/AcciPy/README.md

 ```

 ### Downloading data and the `download` key word argument
-By default in SAFEPy, queried data is not downloaded.
+By default in AcciPy, queried data is not downloaded.
 However, you can choose to download data on a query-by-query basis by setting the download key word argument to True.
 This would look like the following:
 ```
 q1 = "engine loss"
 q2 = ("12/10/2010", "EventDate", "is before", "Event")
 query(q1, q2, download=True)
 ```
-Segments of the requested data will be downloaded to ./output/['{query info here}'] until SAFEPy has finished downloading all data.
+Segments of the requested data will be downloaded to ./output/['{query info here}'] until AcciPy has finished downloading all data.
 Then, all data will be collected in the file ./output/aggregated_data.csv